khaoscontrol/kcc-web-services/README.md

 # Config File

 Your configuration file should be publicly accessible via a URL and is specified within the Khaos Control Cloud application.
 Once our API knows about this file it will cache it once a day, or, you can force a manual update from within Khaos Control Cloud.
+To do this you will need to change the ``Configuration URL`` field within Khaos Control Cloud, save the document, and then change it back to what it was originally.

 ## Structure